Package 'mwana'

 .decimals

-The number of decimals places the z-scores should have.
+The number of decimal places to use for z-score outputs.
 Default is 3.

 Value

-A data frame based on df.
-New variables named wfhz and flag_wfhz, of child's WFHZ and detected outliers, will be created.
+A data frame based on df with new variables named wfhz for child's WFHZ and flag_wfhz for detected outliers added.

 References